NajiElKotob/LetsTalkData/README.md

 1. Excel to Power BI
 1. Web to Power BI
 1. SQL Server to Power BI
+1. Access to Power BI
+1. PDF to Power BI
+1. JSON/XML to Power BI
 1. Any Data to Power BI